Checklist for Withdrawing from the University

 Request an official transcript.
 If you are transferring to another institution, that school's admissions and financial aid offices will want to know what courses were attempted and completed at the University of Minnesota Duluth.
 You can request a transcript online or you can come in to One Stop Student Services, 23 Solon Campus Center, 8–4:30, M—F. Before requesting a transcript, be sure that all grades are posted on your transcript by viewing your grades.

 Complete an exit interview.
-An exit interview is required by federal regulations for all students who have received one or more of the following loans: Federal Direct Stafford, Perkins, and University Trust.
+Exit counseling is required by federal regulations for all students who have received one or more of the following loans: Federal Direct Stafford, SELF, Perkins, and University Trust.
 If you received any or all of these loans, contact Financial Collections to set up your online invitation.

 Update your address and phone number.
 International students: Do not change your current mailing address to an address outside the United States.